ttulttul/ComfyUI-Iterative-Mixer/README.md

 ## Updates

+### December 30th, 2023

+- Fixed a bug where the `blending_function` parameter was not implemented properly in the `Iterative Mixing KSampler Advanced` node, causing an error.
+Sorry.

 ### December 29th, 2023

 - Added `blending_function`, which lets you change the way that latents are blended.
 Try blending using slerp instead of basic addition.
 I have found slerp creates fewer artifacts because it works better in high-dimensional spaces.